I returned to university through Clearing

 Clearing isn't a bad thing

 My main piece of advice to anyone going through Clearing is don’t see it as a negative thing.
-I got 3 A’s in my A-levels and still went through Clearing – twice!
+I got three As in my A Levels and still went through Clearing – twice!
 People can use it to change university, switch course, apply late, or return to university like I did.

 Even if you haven’t got the grades you wanted, Clearing can put you on the right path instead of studying something that’s not right for you.
 Take the time to think about what you really want to do.